Garden Reach Shipbuilders & Engineers: Facilities

 GRSE and Syama Prasad Mookerjee Port, Kolkata (SMPK) have inked a long-term concession agreement for GRSE to operate 3 dry docks.
 Here, GRSE undertakes multiple dry dock repairs of ships up to 160 m length, 20 m beam, and 7 m draught.
 These docks are situated inside a wet basin, which allows for docking and undocking operations independent of river tidal requirements.
 The wet basin also has multiple berthing facilities for afloat maintenance and refit operations.

-On 1 July 2006, GRSE acquired the loss-making Rajabagan Dockyard (RBD) of Central Inland Water Transport Corporation (CIWTC).
+On 1 July 2006, GRSE acquired the loss-making Rajabagan Dockyard (RBD) of the Central Inland Water Transport Corporation (CIWTC).
 RBD's facilities with its 600 m waterfront helped alleviate some of GRSE's space constraints and increase its production capacity.

-As of 2011, the shipyard was undergoing a ₹530 crore upgrade programme, expected to be completed by March 2012.
+During 2011, the shipyard was undergoing a ₹530 crore upgrade programme, which would be by March 2012.
 The second phase of the upgrade programme was scheduled to commence from June 2013.

+On 7 October 2021, GRSE and SMPK jointly inaugurated the Khidderpore Dry Dock (KPDD) Unit.

-On 30 January 2024, GRSE signed a Frame and Individual License Agreement with Rolls-Royce Solutions, Germany to co-operate in the license production and localisation of the MTU IMO Tier II compliant Series 4000 Marine Engines for governmental ships.
+On 30 January 2024, GRSE signed a Frame and Individual License Agreement with Rolls-Royce Solutions, Germany, to cooperate in the licensed production and localisation of the MTU IMO Tier II compliant Series 4000 Marine Engines for governmental ships.
 The agreement enabled GRSE to manufacture the engines in its Diesel Engine Plant in Ranchi.
 The engines can power warships of fast patrol vessel, interceptor boat and fast attack craft class ships of the Indian Navy and the Indian Coast Guard.
 It is already deployed on the Car Nicobar-class patrol vessel.
 The series of engines have power output range of 746-4300 kW.
-The agreement includes transfer of technology for engine assembly, painting, parts sourcing and after-sales service for these engines.
-On 28 January 2023, a Memorandum of Understanding (MoU) was also signed for the same purpose.
+The agreement includes transfer of technology for engine assembly, painting, parts sourcing, and after-sales service for these engines.
+On 28 January 2023, a Memorandum of Understanding (MoU) had also been signed for the same purpose.

+On the occasion of 80th Independence Day of India, in August 2026, GRSE renamed their three shipbuilding units and their design department in honour of iconic personalities from Bengal.
+This included the Main Works Unit, the Rajabagan Dockyard (RBD) Unit and the Fitting Out Jetty (FOJ) Unit being renamed as the Rabindranath Tagore Shipyard, the Rishi Bankim Shipyard and the Matangini Hazra Shipyard, respectively.
+Meanwhile, the Central Design Office (CDO) was also renamed as the Centre for Ship Design & Research.

+Expansion

+On 9 February 2026, GRSE signed an agreement with to form a consortium with Hindustan Shipyard to undertake joint large-scale shipbuilding programme.

+On 14 July 2026, it was reported that GRSE is also reportedly planning to enter the container-manufacturing business.
+The company has also undertaken expansion project of its existing facilities.
+The current shipyard can construct 28 vessels annually which will be expanded to 32 vessels following the completion of the modernisation projects by December 2026.
+Further, the firm plans to expand two brownfield shipyards in West Bengal along with a greenfield shipyard each in West Bengal and Gujarat.